Addiction Psychiatry

 • Acamprosate/Campral - Reduces post-acute withdrawal symptoms

-• Disulfiram/Antabuse - Deterrent medication (causes illness if you drink)
+• Disulfiram/Antabuse - Deterrent medication

 For Opioid Use Disorder: